IT graduate jobs

 Information systems manager

 Overseeing technicians, programmers and database administrators, you'll be responsible for managing a company's computer systems.
-Before becoming a manager, you'll first need to gain experience in areas such as technical support and operations.
+Before becoming a manager, you'll need to gain experience in technical support and operations.

 Find out what skills you'll need to be an information systems manager.